We proudly present our producer friends and their coffees.

-The origin where This Side Up started testing its development model in 2013.
-Beautifully complex fruity coffees from a new generation of idealistic local coffee entrepreneurs.
+The origin where it all started for This Side Up in 2013.
+Beautifully complex fruity coffees and ever more processing innovation from a new generation of idealistic local coffee entrepreneurs.

 Nicaragua might have been in the shadow of its neighbours for a long time, but this is changing.
 This Side Up and local partner Francisco work with a group of smallholders who are determined to conquer the world with their incredibly clean, chocolaty and cherry-sweet coffees.